Prisms and Prismatic Cohomology: Introduction

 The prism $\Prism_A^{\mathrm{init}}$ from \cref{thm:B} is poorly behaved in general, and we do not know any explicit description.
 However, if $S$ has a well-behaved cotangent complex, then one can do better, as this prism can be described as the derived prismatic cohomology of $S$ itself.

 \begin{theorem} Let $S$ be a semiperfectoid ring.
 Assume now that $S$ is quasiregular, i.e.~$S$ has bounded $p^\infty$-torsion and the cotangent complex $L_{S/\mathbf Z_p}[-1]$ is $p$-completely flat.
-Following notation as in \cref{thm:B}, write $\Prism_S = \Prism_S^{\mathrm{init}}$ with the understanding that under these hypotheses, $\Prism_S$ is better behaved. \begin{enumerate}[resume]
+Write\footnote{We have switched from $\Prism_S^{\mathrm{init}}$ to the more evocative $\Prism_S$ in Theorem~\ref{thm:Bq} as this object is well-behaved for $S$ quasiregular semiperfectoid (by Theorem~\ref{thm:Bq}!).} $\Prism_S = \Prism_S^{\mathrm{init}}$ for the object from \cref{thm:B}.